MIMUW-RL/unity-ml-agents_hide-and-seek/README.md

 ## Environment Settings
 The following tables describe the parameters of `Game Controller` and `Map Generator` scripts attached to platform objects.
 The parameters can be either changed in the Unity inspector or overridden by passing a JSON config to the environment binary.
 Example configs are located in the `config` directory.
+The config files for hide and seek gamemode can be found in `config/default` and the config files for predator-prey gamemode can be found in `config/predator_prey`.
+The `config/borderless` shows an example of an arena that is not restricted by walls and penalizes agents for trying to go out of bounds instead.

 ### Game Parameters
 | **Parameter** | **Description** |